feroult/yawp-site/guides/api/models.md

 ### @Id

-All models should to have one, and only one, __IdRef__ attribute annotaded with __@Id__.
-This is the id of your model and it will be used to access your its information or to create a relationship with another model.
+All models should have one, and only one, __IdRef__ attribute annotaded with __@Id__.
+This is the id of your model and it will be used to access its information or to create a relationship with another model.

 ### @Index

-Then you have the __string name__ attribute.
-It is self explanatory, this attribute is used to store the name of a given person.
 The __@Index__ annotation tells yawp to create indexes to allow queries using this attribute as a filter or order clause.

 ### @Json

-Lets say you want store a more complex information inside your model.
-You serialize the attribute as a json string, all you need to do is to mark it, for example:
+If you want store a more complex object inside your model, you will need to serialize the attribute as a json string.
+For instance:

 ~~~ java
 @Json